Aviation Studies – Approved Specialist Program

 Aviation students have the opportunity to take part in flight training during school hours.
 Flight training rates are heavily discounted as the school has their own flight instructor.
 Grants and subsidies are available for successful applicants as well.

-Come Fly With Me – Primary Extension Program
+Come Fly With Me – Primary School Extension Program

 An eight-week ‘taste’ of Aviation course is available each term for Year 5 and 6 students interested in applying for the program in High School.
 The course finishes with students taking to the skies for a flight in a real aircraft with the course instructor.
 Please note, the course is only available for students to participate in once, as such if a student participates in Year 5, they cannot participate again in Year 6.
 For more information, or to apply, please download the form below.